ayyrickay/circulating-magazines/README.md

 3. Use `npm run circulation-cleaner` and/or `npm run geodata-cleaner` to convert the CSVs to JSON files that are consumable by the front-end.

 4. Finally, use `npm run title-generator` to update the list of titles that are rendered by the front end.

+## Adding Special Notes

+Special Notes can be added in the `data/constants.js` folder.
+It is represented as a simple JSON object, in which the key is the title code (e.g., `NEYO`) and the value is the special note.
+The UI will pull from this map to populate the special notes field in the visualization.